iamolegga/nestjs-saga/README.md

         e.step // can be used to understand which step failed

       } else if (e instanceof SagaCompensationError) {
-        // Saga failed but all compensations succeeded. e.originalError // could be used to get access to original error e.step // can be used to understand which step compensation failed }
+        // Saga failed and one of compensations failed. e.originalError // could be used to get access to original error e.step // can be used to understand which step compensation failed }